ashishpatel26/ML-Notes-in-Markdown/01-Regression/01-LinearRegression.md

 The **lower the p-value** is, the **more important** a particular variable is for our model.

-> The term is **'Step wise regression'** is often used for 2, 3, and 4 but sometimes, it refers only to 4, depending on context.
+> The term **'Step wise regression'** is often used for 2, 3, and 4 but sometimes, it refers only to 4, depending on context.

 **Dummy variables:**
 The variables that are created when categorical variables are encoded, are called dummy variables.